thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If you don't know what `forwardRef()` does, you might want to read our article on [Forward References in Angular 2](http://blog.thoughtram.io/angular/2015/09/03/forward-references-in-angular-2.html).
+If you don't know what `forwardRef()` does, you might want to read our article on [Forward References in Angular 2](/angular/2015/09/03/forward-references-in-angular-2.html).

 Here's the full code for our custom email validator:

 {% highlight js %}
 {% raw %}
-import {Directive, forwardRef} from '@angular/core';
+import { Directive, forwardRef } from '@angular/core';
-import {NG_VALIDATORS, FormControl} from '@angular/forms';
+import { NG_VALIDATORS, FormControl } from '@angular/forms';

 function validateEmailFactory(emailBlackList: EmailBlackList) {
   return (c: FormControl) => {